Mitarai Digital Folio

 Act 5 25

-Sicinius’s dramatic peak falls in Act 3 with 115 lines — the act where the role carries the most weight on stage.
+Sicinius’s dramatic peak falls in Act 3 with 115 lines.

 Voice signature